Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Introduction

-In order to cluster cells and identify cell subpopulations, most approaches first apply a global normalization to the data.
-In addition, many methods also require some form of dimension reduction, typically via principal component analysis (PCA) \citep{ascend, rahul2015, Lin} or t-distributed stochastic neighbour embedding (t-SNE) \citep{monocle}.
-Subsequently, a variety of clustering methods have been employed, such as hierarchical clustering \citep{ascend, Lin, flowsom, sc3}, k-means \citep{pcareduce, safe}, density-based methods \citep{martin1996, lan2016}, or model-based clustering \citep{de2008clustering, TSCAN}.
+In order to cluster cells and identify potential cell types, most approaches first apply such normalization strategies to the data in a preprocessing step, followed by clustering in a downstream analysis.
+In addition, many methods also employ some form of dimension reduction, typically via principal component analysis (PCA) \citep{ascend, rahul2015, Lin} or t-distributed stochastic neighbour embedding (t-SNE) \citep{monocle}.
+Subsequently, a variety of clustering methods have been employed, such as hierarchical clustering \citep{ascend, Lin, flowsom, sc3}, k-means \citep{pcareduce, safe}, density-based methods \citep{martin1996, lan2016}, or model-based clustering \citep{de2008clustering, TSCAN, chandra2023escaping}.
 For recent reviews of clustering methods for scRNA-seq data, we refer the reader to \cite{vladimir2019} and \cite{raphael2020}.

-However, separating the workflow into the steps of global normalization, dimension reduction and clustering can adversely affect the analysis, resulting in improper clustering and characterization of cell subtypes \citep{prabhakaran2016dirichlet, vallejos2017}.
-More recent proposals integrate normalization and clustering in a combined model-based framework; not only does this allow for simultaneous recovery of clusters, inference of cell subtypes and normalization of the data based on cells with similar expression patterns, but it also provides measures of uncertainty through the model-based approach.
+However, separating the workflow into the steps of normalization, dimension reduction and clustering can adversely affect the analysis, resulting in improper clustering and characterization of cell subtypes \citep{prabhakaran2016dirichlet, vallejos2017}.
+More recent proposals integrate normalization, parameter estimation, and clustering in a combined model-based framework; not only does this allow for simultaneous recovery of clusters, inference of cell subtypes and normalization of the data based on cells with similar expression patterns, but it also provides measures of uncertainty through the model-based approach.
 Proposals include 1) \citet{prabhakaran2016dirichlet} who employ a Dirichlet process (DP) mixture of log-normal distributions and demonstrate the superiority of their approach compared with global normalization followed by clustering; 2) \citet{sun2018} and \citet{duan2019} who consider a DP mixture of multinomial distributions; and 3) \citet{wu2019nonparametric} who combine the nested-hierarchical DP \citep{rodriguez2008} with a zero-inflated Poisson-log-normal distribution to cluster both subjects and cells in a nested fashion.